ComBin/puppet-opensearch/README.md

 ## Module description

+While waiting officail module from OpenSearch community: https://github.com/opensearch-project/opensearch-devops/issues/67 Fork from official [puppet mudule for ElasticSearch](https://github.com/voxpupuli/puppet-elasticsearch) made by just seding, renaming elasticsearch -> opensearch.
+Basically works (most of basic functions), partialy not (for example template management).

-This module sets up [Elasticsearch](https://www.elastic.co/overview/elasticsearch/) instances with additional resource for plugins, templates, and more.
+This module sets up [Opensearch](https://opensearch.org/) instances with additional resource for plugins, templates, and more.

-This module is actively tested against Elasticsearch 2.x, 5.x, and 6.x.
+This module is actively tested against Opensearch 2.0.0

-# WARNING: The 7.x major release of this module contains breaking changes!

-In order to simplify the management of Elasticsearch moving forward, and add support for both Elasticsearch 6.x and 7.x, support for running multiple instances of Elasticsearch has been removed.

-This module also does not currently handle the migration from the instance based configuration to the new single deployment model.
-Therefore in-place upgrades from version 6.x of this module to 7.x, or migrations from multi-instance to single deployment is not currently supported.
-We hope to add support for this in a future release.

 Therefore please ensure that you test this major release in your environment before using it in production!